 5. Lido 2 - Best for AeroPress

-Designed to provide quality grinding for home coffee lovers at an affordable price, with a dual-axis bearing system and an external infinitely variable grind size setting, the Lido 2 Manual Espresso & Coffee Grinder may be the last grinder you will ever have to buy.
+Designed to provide quality grinding for home coffee drinkers at an affordable price, with a dual-axis bearing system and an external infinitely variable grind consistency setting, the Lido 2 Manual Espresso & Coffee Grinder may be the last grinder you will ever have to buy.

 The Lido's Etzinger 48mm Swiss burrs grind coffee with incredible precision.
 They are ideally matched to a bronze biaxial bearing system that prevents burr vibrations.